dipkorimon/Scholarly-Circle/README.md

   <li>Roles of Chairman: The Chairman can create supervisors and add authors and also can share projects and research papers.</li>
   <li>Roles of supervisors: Supervisors can add authors and can share projects and research papers.</li>
 </ul>

-It is specially made for the <strong>Department of Computer Science and Telecommunication Engineering</strong>, Noakhali Science and Technology University.

 # Technologies and Tools: